 Note the wax insulation on the electromagnet coils in the picture above.
 This was part of Gent's protection for the movement against the foul conditions often experienced by turret clocks.
 Notice the heavy build of all the parts to help the movement survive for many decades.
 Often under difficult environmental conditions abroad.
 Where skilled repairers were often completely absent.
 Gent's knew their market and built equipment to match the worst conditions imaginable.
 Despite the need for reliable function many of Gent's products still have an honest, workmanlike appearance.
 Gent's were were often at the leading edge of technical and materials use and development.

-The hand wheel has a very clear message on its face: Turning the handle occasionally, at random redistributes the grease and avoids localised wear on the concealed bearing races.
+The hand wheel has a very clear message on its face: Turning the handle occasionally, at random redistributes the grease and avoids localized wear on the concealed bearing races.

-Where a clock refuses to run it is sometimes these simple metal to metal bearings which have dried up over time.
+Where a clock refuses to run it is sometimes these simple metal to metal bearings which have dried up, or rusted over time.
 A little oil may help if the strap bearing cannot be easily removed for cleaning and lubrication.
 Trying to push the lead-off rods lengthways in their bearings will sometimes indicate where they are sticking.
-The expansion joints should allow a bit of freedom along the length of the rod.
+The expansion joints should always allow a little freedom along the length of the rod.
 So a stuck bearing will prevent this normal free play.